Efficacy and Safety of Low-Dose Colchicine after Myocardial Infarction

 Disease Overview:

-- Myocardial infarction (MI) is a leading cause of morbidity and mortality worldwide, often resulting from atherosclerosis and its complications.
+- Myocardial infarction (MI) is a leading cause of morbidity and mortality, often related to atherosclerosis.

 Prior Data on the Topic:

-- The Cardiovascular Inflammation Reduction Trial (CIRT) found that methotrexate did not impact cardiovascular outcomes or inflammatory markers.
+- CIRT: Methotrexate did not improve cardiovascular outcomes or reduce inflammatory markers.

 Current Standard of Care: